Nebius-Academy/knowledge-base/_posts/2025-06-24-rl-training.md

 **Note**.
 The term "**RLHF**" (**Reinforcement Learning with Human Feedback**) historically refers to alignment training with a reward model, which is trained on human-annotated data (hence human feedback).

 In this long read, we'll discuss most notable RL strategies used to train LLMs.
 We'll focus on the single-turn scenario of alignment / long reasoning training; this will make things easier for us and allow to avoid pressing a whole RL course into one text.
 At the same time, we won't be shy with math, so read with caution.

+---

+In a general, multi-turn case, there is another important distinction between:

+* **outcome reward**, which is only assigned at the end of a trajectory
+* **process reward**, which is assigned for each action (or some action group)

+If we consider an LLM's generation as a multi-turn game, where each turn is generation of a single token, the completion-wise reward we discussed earlier becomes an outcome reward, while a process reward would score partial completions after each generated token.

 # Part 1.
 Reward model training